 A number of factors will affect how much you get back, including your location, income bracket, tax filing, and the number of people living in your household.
 To find out how much you can expect to see in tax credits and rebates, the nonprofit Rewiring America has created a savings calculator.

-It’s also worth noting that only a handful of projects — rooftop solar installation, geothermal heating installation, and community solar subscription — taken on in 2022 will qualify for tax credits.
+It’s also worth noting that only a handful of projects — rooftop solar installation, geothermal heating installation, and community solar subscription — will qualify for tax credits.
 To reap the greatest rewards, you’ll want to wait until next year to start your home improvement projects.

 Still, we anticipate an uptick in activity surrounding these eco-friendly opportunities, and now is a great time to speak with a licensed general contractor about which projects will best suit your household’s needs.
 Here are a few ideas to get you started.